 All along the edge of the platform are informational plaques all about London.
 They tell climbers all about the areas that their looking at as well as giving a bit of history.

 If you book a celebration climb, you’ll get your glass of champagne at this time.
+In my opinion, if you’ve got something to celebrate the O2 climb is a unique way to have a great time!

 While climbing up the 02 was awesome, the climb down is a little scary.
 It was like hiking down the steepest decline ever.
 In one of the most recent James Bond movies be slides down the side.
 While I wish that was possible it isn’t.
 Bummer.
 Take your time and lean back as you walk.